Anchorage, Alaska Airbnb Market Data 2026: STR Report & Statistics

 Amenity Insights for Anchorage

-- Essential amenities in Anchorage that guests expect include: Wifi, Smoke alarm, Heating, Carbon monoxide alarm, Free parking on premises, TV.
+- Essential amenities in Anchorage that guests expect include: Wifi, Smoke alarm, Heating, Free parking on premises, Carbon monoxide alarm, TV.
 Lacking these (any) could significantly impact bookings.

 Recommendations for Hosts

-- Ensure your listing includes all essential amenities for Anchorage: Wifi, Smoke alarm, Heating, Carbon monoxide alarm, Free parking on premises, TV.
+- Ensure your listing includes all essential amenities for Anchorage: Wifi, Smoke alarm, Heating, Free parking on premises, Carbon monoxide alarm, TV.

-- Prioritize adding missing essentials: Wifi, Smoke alarm, Heating, Carbon monoxide alarm, Free parking on premises, TV.
+- Prioritize adding missing essentials: Wifi, Smoke alarm, Heating, Free parking on premises, Carbon monoxide alarm, TV.

 - Highlight unique or less common amenities you offer (e.g., hot tub, dedicated workspace, EV charger) in your listing description and photos.